maevecrossan/byte-battles/README.md

 #### Content Layout

 Below are screenshots of how the content is displayed.
 The screenshots are taken on a 1024px screen.
-An indepth look at how the content responds on different devices can be found in the testing section.
+An in-depth look at how the content responds on different devices can be found in the testing section.

 ##### The Welcome Message
 ![A screenshot of the welcome message on a 1024px screen.](docs/welcome-1024.jpg)